-Vermont has an abysmal record on Life, lacking the most basic legal protections for women considering abortion and unborn children and putting it dead last on AUL’s Life List.
+Vermont has an abysmal record on life, lacking pro-life laws and the most basic legal protections for women considering abortion and preborn children.
 After Roe, abortion remains legal throughout pregnancy in Vermont.
 Both the State Senate and House of Representatives are controlled by pro-abortion lawmakers; in 2019, the state enacted the “Freedom of Choice Act,” which regards abortion as a fundamental right.
-In the 2022 Mid-Term election, voters overwhelmingly approved Proposal 5 which amends the state constitution to protect “personal reproductive autonomy” and imposes a strict scrutiny standard of judicial review.
+In the 2022 Mid-Term election, voters overwhelmingly approved Proposal 5, which amends the state constitution to protect “personal reproductive autonomy” and imposes a strict scrutiny standard of judicial review.

 Vermont employs a Missouri-style system for judicial appointment, whereby the governor appoints justices from a nominating commission’s list and the state senate confirms the appointee.
-There is no ongoing abortion litigation in Vermont.
+In July 2023, pro-life plaintiffs filed a lawsuit in federal court challenging Vermont’s law that targets and harasses pregnancy resource centers for alleged “deceptive” statements.

 Receive the latest pro-life news & legal alerts